Getting into Marvel Comics is an exciting yet intimidating time, so let me be the first to welcome you to the wonderful world of Marvel!

 The major difference between these two approaches is that Part 1 of the CBH reading order will take you through every Marvel story, in chronological reading order through present day.
-This guide is updated constantly and as we head in to 2017, includes Marvel’s most recent event, Civil War 2.
+This guide is updated constantly and as we head in to the new year, includes Marvel’s most recent events.

 In short, the top 100 Marvel Comics guide is best for readers who just want to get started with the good stuff.
 The Comic Book Herald reading order is for those who want to try and read as much of the Marvel Universe as possible.
 You’ll be pretty well-versed in all things Marvel either way!

-The chronology of comics that sets up Marvel NOW 2.0 flows as follows:
+The chronology of essential/important comics that sets up the current state of Marvel Fresh Start flows as follows:

 As you’d expect, reading all of this is the best way to understand what’s going on.
 It’s also a whole lot of comics to read.

-For the purposes of getting up to speed, I’d recommend you check out All-New All-Different Marvel, or at least my favorite Marvel Comics of 2016, as well as the core issues of Civil War 2.
+For the purposes of quickly getting up to speed, I’d recommend you check out my favorite Marvel Comics of 2022.

-This approach will give you plenty of background as you head in to the world of Marvel Now 2.0!
+This approach will give you plenty of background as you head in to the world of Marvel!

 Get To Know The Heroes And Villains of the Marvel Universe

 If instead of reading the shared universe as a whole you’d prefer to start with particular characters, Comic Book Herald has guides for most major Marvel characters.